How effective delays shape oscillatory dynamics in neuronal networks

 If the nonlinear transfer function is interpreted as the single-cell fI curve, which is common in the literature, then we can use the fact that cortical cells operate in the fluctuation-driven regime.
 In particular, the mean input current to cortical cells is too low to cause spiking.
 Rather, this occurs at very low rates due to fluctuations in the membrane voltage.
 Although the fI curve for spiking neurons in the supra-threshold regime is concave down and saturates, in the fluctuation-driven, sub-threshold regime the fI curve exhibits a smoothed out tail which is concave up.
-It has been shown that the sub-threshold portion of the fI curve of actual cells can be well fit by a function of the form $\Phi(x)=Ax^{\gamma}$, where $\gamma >1$, see e.g. \cite{miller02,hansel02}.
-It is straightforward to show that in this case
+It has been shown that the sub-threshold portion of the fI curve of actual cells can be well fit by a function of the form $\Phi(x)=Ax^{\gamma}$, where $\gamma >1$ (see e.g. \cite{miller02,hansel02}).
+In this case

 which again is bounded between $-\infty$ and $1$.
 This again rules out subcritical oscillations in the small delay limit.

-Nonetheless, suitable functions $\Phi$ for generating subcritical oscillations can be contrived, as shown in Fig.\ref{fig:hopf_sub}A. Numerical simulation of Eq.\ref{eq:rate} indeed reveals a subcritical bifurcation in this case, see Fig.\ref{fig:hopf_sub}B. However, this type of transfer function does not seem consistent with the interpretation of $\Phi$ as a single-cell fI curve, nor with that of $\Phi$ as a cumulative distribution of activation, i.e. a sigmoid.
+Nonetheless, suitable functions $\Phi$ for generating subcritical oscillations can be contrived, as shown in Fig.~\ref{fig:hopf_sub}~A. Numerical simulation of Eq.(\ref{eq:rate}) indeed reveals a subcritical bifurcation in this case (see Fig.~\ref{fig:hopf_sub}~B).
+However, this type of transfer function does not seem consistent with the interpretation of $\Phi$ as a single-cell fI curve, nor with that of $\Phi$ as a cumulative distribution of activation, i.e. a sigmoid.
 This strongly suggests that delay-driven oscillations in networks of spiking neurons will be generically supercritical.
-This is consistent with the result of a weakly nonlinear analysis of a Hopf instability in a network of integrate-and-fire neurons \cite{brunel99} and with numerical simulations of Hodgkin-Huxley neurons \cite{roxin05}.

-\subsection{Turing-Hopf Bifurcation: $\omega\ne 0$, $k\ne 0$}
+\subsection{Turing-Hopf Bifurcation}